saumil15/heif-to-jpg/README.md

 Creating new image after changes

-You need to create a new tag and push the image into docker hub repo then use the new tag for your next sync
+Automated the image creation and pushing it to docker hub using github action